 Houthoff advised Real I.S. on the acquisition and financing of five newly constructed distribution centres with a total area of 115,000 m² in Europoort Rotterdam from DHG for €142 million.

 Houthoff advised TH Real Estate on the acquisition and financing of a modern logistics complex in Rotterdam (Maasvlakte II).
 This is the second acquisition for TH Real Estate's European Logistics Fund.
 The vendor is selling the property in a sale and long-term leaseback transaction.
 The property comprises two buildings, dating from 2008 and 2016.
 It has a total lettable area of 39,500 square metres, most of which is laid out for the storage of hazardous goods.

-Advised OSX Brasil S.A. (a Brazilian publicly listed oil and gas company) and its Dutch subsidiaries. on the restructuring of their consolidated debt of over US$ 2.5 billion, including representing the OSX companies in various litigation matters in the Netherlands as well as coordinating litigation abroad.
+Advised OSX Brasil S.A. and its Dutch subsidiaries. on the restructuring of their consolidated debt of over US$ 2.5 billion, including representing the OSX companies in various litigation matters in the Netherlands as well as coordinating litigation abroad.
 The team worked also on the debt restructuring of OSX 3, the USD 450 million bond structure and the syndicated debt of USD 850 million.
-The OSX restructuring was one of largest restructuring cases in Latin America, with several billions of dollars at stake.
-The Dutch aspects of the matter, and thus the Dutch litigation, were crucial to the OSX global restructuring plan.

 Houthoff assisted the shareholders of The Datacenter Group Nederland Holding B.V.
 (TDCG) with the sale of a majority stake in TDCG to investment institution DWS.